-No matter where you start or what path you want to take, there are always opportunities to progress and develop in Children’s Social Care.
-Maybe you'd like to work with children, young people & their families, specialise in a certain area, or take on more responsibility.
+No matter where you start or what path you want to take, there are always opportunities to progress and develop in children’s social care.
+Maybe you'd like to work with children, young people and their families, specialise in a certain area, or take on more responsibility.

-We're passionate about developing and empowering individuals to deliver a quality service and achieve outcomes for the children, young people and the families we support, and that our staff have opportunities which support their development and enable career progression.
+We're passionate about developing and empowering individuals to deliver a quality service and achieve outcomes for the children, young people and the families we support, and giving our staff opportunities which support their development and enable career progression.

-There are many vocational qualifications at all different levels to help you carve a truly rewarding Children’s Social care career.
+There are many vocational qualifications at all levels to help you to build a truly rewarding children’s social care career.

 Our offer includes:

-Introducing you to Shropshire Council and Children’s Social Care’s visions, aims, priorities and core values and with contributions from senior managers, your induction will involve face to face input as well as access to online modules.
+Introducing you to Shropshire Council and the visions, aims, priorities and core values of our Children’s Social Care Team, and with contributions from senior managers your induction will involve face to face input as well as access to online modules.

-Our Quality & Assurance team is an established part of Children’s Social care, representing Shropshire Council at regional forums on workforce issues for social work and social care, alongside other local authority partners and providing training and offering a comprehensive range of learning and development opportunities from short, accredited courses to bespoke courses.
+Our Quality and Assurance team is an established part of Children’s Social Care, representing Shropshire Council at regional forums on workforce issues for social work and social care alongside other local authority partners, and providing training and offering a comprehensive range of learning and development opportunities from short, accredited courses to bespoke courses.